samknight/slack_applescript/README.md

 - Set do not disturb
 ```
-set do not disturb # Default 30 minutes
-set do not disturb for 1 hour
+set do not disturb "for 1 hour"
-set do not disturb until 5pm
+set do not disturb "until 5pm"
 clear do not disturb # clears do not disturb
 ```